tolauwae/phd-thesis/src/remote/remote.typ

 "fig:red_update")

 / upload-m: An _upload_ message instructs WebAssembly to restart execution with a new set of modules $m^ast$.
 We require all these modules to be well typed, $(tack.r m)^ast$.
-The meta-function bootstrap represents WebAssembly’s initialization procedure, described in the original WebAssembly chapter @haas17:bringing.
+The meta-function bootstrap represents WebAssembly’s initialization procedure, described in the original WebAssembly paper @haas17:bringing.
 Note that this procedure replaces the entire configuration, including the WebAssembly state, locals and stack.
 Furthermore, upon receiving the _upload_ message the debugger state is reset and all breakpoints removed.

 / update-f: The message to update a function specifies the function to update and its new code ($"code"_f$).
 To identify a function we must supply the ID of the instance $"id"_i$ it lives in and the index it exists at $"id"_f$ in that instance.
 The meta-function $italic("update")_f$ replaces the function in the state $s$ and validates that its type remains the same.